UPDATED BY FRANZISKA SPRITZLER, RD, CDE

 A Word of Caution on Eating Lots of Sweet Keto Foods Containing Sugar-Alternatives

 Not all sugar alternatives are created equally.
-For instance, sweeteners like monk fruit and stevia may impart additional health benefits like antioxidant and anti-inflammatory properties.
-On the other hand, sweeteners like sucralose and aspartame have been associated with health issues like cancer, cardiovascular disease, and impaired gut health.
+For instance, sweeteners like allulose and erythritol may impart health benefits, like increased satiety and improved blood glucose control.
+On the other hand, sweeteners like sucralose, aspartame, and saccharin have been associated with health issues like cancer, cardiovascular disease, and impaired gut health.

 An example of this would be the strong correlation seen between people who consume diet sodas and the incidence of metabolic syndrome.
 At first glance, it wouldn’t make much sense that diet soda (free of sugar) should contribute to metabolic syndrome.
-However, due to the conditioning of your body to expect calories along with sweet foods, metabolic activity may continue as if sugar was ingested – even if it wasn’t.
+However, due to the conditioning of your body to expect calories along with sweet foods, it’s possible that the body may respond as if sugar was ingested – even if it wasn’t.

-Some people do just fine with sugar-alternatives and don’t experience any issues with blood sugar.
-A simple way to find out if your body tolerates sugar alternatives is to blood test for food sensitivities after you consume them.
+Some people do just fine with sugar alternatives and don’t experience any issues with blood sugar or cravings after consuming sweeteners.
+A simple way to find out if your body tolerates sugar alternatives is to blood test for food sensitivities after you consume them, and to see how they affect your hunger and cravings.

 The Final Word